confetti design articles how to design a landing page that converts

 How long & much will this all take?

-Your landing page must entice visitors to stay and complete the desired action for conversion, whether it’s filling out a subscription form or buying a product.
-Before you send your request off to your designer to get working on your landing page get the copy right.
+Great web design for your landing page must entice visitors to stay and complete the action for conversion, whether that be filling out a subscription form or buying a product.
+Before you send your request off to your web designer to get working on your landing page get the copy right.
 Sit down and create it on a blank page with a pen and map it out and answer these 2 questions.

 This will save you lots of time.